American Family Field: Soccer

 During the 2014 All-Star break, American Family Field hosted an untelevised international friendly match between Swansea City and Chivas of Guadalajara on July 16, 2014.
 The soccer pitch was laid out in a first baseline-to-left field configuration, with a narrower width than a standard soccer pitch due to the constraints of the field.
 The teams played to a 1–1 draw in front of about 31,000 in attendance.

 During the 2015 All-Star Break, American Family Field hosted a friendly between Mexican side Club Atlas and English Premier League side Newcastle United on July 14, 2015.
 Club Atlas won the match 2–1.

 After a three-year hiatus, American Family Field once again hosted a friendly match between Mexican sides C.F.
 Pachuca and Club León.
 Pachuca won the match 3–1.

+Basketball

+On November 11, 2022, the University of Wisconsin Badgers hosted a basketball doubleheader at American Family Field called the "Brew City Battle".
+The event featured the Wisconsin Badgers men's team playing against the Stanford University Cardinal and the Wisconsin Badgers women's team playing against the Kansas State Wildcats.
+The Badgers beat the Cardinal 60 to 50 in the men's game while they lost 63 to 77 in the women's game against the Wildcats.

 Movie premiere

-On August 11, 2012 American Family Field hosted an event called "Field of Honor: A Salute to the Greatest Generation".
-Over 30,000 tickets were sold for the event, which included the premiere showing of Honor Flight, a documentary detailing the Honor Flight movement, where veterans of World War II are flown into Washington, D.C. on commercial flights via donations and non-profit organizations in order to visit the National World War II Memorial in person.
-The promoters were hoping to best a world record for a movie premiere attendance, previously held for the premiere in Brazil of a soccer film.
+On August 11, 2012, American Family Field hosted an event called "Field of Honor: A Salute to the Greatest Generation".
+Over 30,000 tickets were sold for the event, which included the premiere showing of Honor Flight, a documentary detailing the Honor Flight movement, where veterans of World War II are flown into Washington, D.C., on commercial flights via donations and non-profit organizations in order to visit the National World War II Memorial in person.